BogdanovaIV/UniFlow/README.md

 - Send e-mail when the user creates an account, edits a password or the administrator changes information about the user.
 - Create a report of students' marks and average marks for students and tutors.
 - Add time and the ability to use an additional dictionary where the user can save events, meals, etc. in schedules
+- Limit the ability to change past data.
+Create a separate permission for it.
+- Improve user-friendly experience.

 ## Credits
+- [Github](https://github.com/) provided free access to a versioning system.
+- [Heroku](heroku.com) provided a service to deploy an application.
+- [Django](https://www.djangoproject.com/): was used to manage the core application logic, database interactions, and routing, enabling efficient handling of complex backend functionalities.
+- [WhiteNoise](http://whitenoise.evans.io/): Simplified static file management and improved performance by serving static files directly in production without requiring an additional server.
+- [Gunicorn](https://gunicorn.org/): A Python WSGI HTTP server used to run the application in production, ensuring stability and reliability.
+- [Google Maps](https://developers.google.com/maps): provided interactive maps that enhance the application's user experience, such as displaying the university’s location or directions.
+- [Bootstrap](https://getbootstrap.com/): provided pre-styled components and responsive grid systems, ensuring consistent and mobile-friendly UI elements.
+- [Pxhere](https://pxhere.com/): provided free images which helped to create awesome backgrounds.

 ### Content